danish123117/waveshareServoControl/README.md

-# Servo-Driver-with-ESP32
+# Pantographic Haptic Feedback Device using Waveshare ST3215 servos

 ### Description:

-This is based on the cloned repository : https://github.com/waveshare/Servo-Driver-with-ESP32
+TThe following repository was used as a base for the implementation : https://github.com/waveshare/Servo-Driver-with-ESP32

 ## WiFi Access Point Definition Instructions